ms/buildtogether.tech/teams/index.md

     if he's caring for a family member or struggling with mental health challenges, the most compassionate thing to do is to give him some time to get back on his feet.

-## Irreconcilable Differences

-Sometimes, it isn't just one person on the team who's a problem.
-Sometimes, the whole team is dysfunctional.
-In the mid-1990s, for example, I worked in a data visualization startup.
-Individually, we were all smart, decent people.
-Put us together, though, and somehow our personalities and IQs canceled out, leaving us all dumb and nasty.

-Instructors can allow for this by announcing at the start of the course that teams will be dissolved and re-formed halfway through the project, *unless* every member on the team submits a separate signed request to stay together.
-There's a bit of psychology here: if people are required to ask for their team to be dissolved, they will often think, "It's more trouble than it's worth, I'll just put up with it."
-If dissolution is the default, though, then students won't be inhibited by any stigma attached to being the one who caused trouble.

-Students also usually understand that dissolving their team and forming a new one takes time that could be invested in earning a higher grade.
-In practice, therefore, teams will usually stick together if they see that troublemakers are actually being dealt with.